Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Experiments

 \subsection{Evaluation on Euclidean BTSP Instances}

 In this experiment, we evaluate the performance of PA-Net on bi-objective TSP.
 The input graph $G$ is a sequence of $n$ cities, where each city $a_i \in \mathbb{R}^{4}$ is represented by $4$ dimensional features.
 We use $\mathbb{L}_2$ norm using Eq.~\eqref{eq:tsp_obj} for the two objectives.
-For each algorithm, we generate 100 solutions corresponding to various preference among the two objectives.
+For each algorithm, we generate 100 solutions corresponding to various preferences among the two objectives.
 It should be noted that the preferences used in linear scalarization are sampled from [0,1] and satisfy convexity constraints.
 In PA-Net, the preferences used are unit vectors that uniformly segment the objective space.
 A set of $25$ synthetically generated BTSP instances are used in this experiment.
-The average HV and run times for each algorithm are reported in Table.-\ref{tab:Results1}.
-NSGA-II and MOEA/D are tested at different values for maximum number of iterations.
-For OR tools, we repot results for different values of maximum number of iteration for solution refinement, $n_l$, where the solver terminates once the specified limit is reached.
-The results of quantitative comparison for BTSP is given in Table.-\ref{tab:Results1}.
-Visualization of dominant objective values attained by different algorithms is shown in Fig.-\ref{fig:Plots} (a)-(b).
+The average HV and run times for each algorithm are reported in Table~\ref{tab:Results1}.
+NSGA-II and MOEA/D are tested at different values for the maximum number of iterations.
+For OR-Tools, we report results for different values of the maximum number of iterations for solution refinement, $n_l$, where the solver terminates once the specified limit is reached.
+The results of the quantitative comparison for BTSP is given in Table~\ref{tab:Results1}.
+Visualization of dominant objective values attained by different algorithms is shown in Fig.~\ref{fig:Plots} (a)-(b).